dojo/docs/quickstart/Animation.rst

 Above the Base Animations (those contained entirely within dojo.js), there are several modules available within the toolkit for advanced animation control.

-To use these extended functions, you must include the `dojo.fx` module:
+To use these extended functions, you must require the `dojo.fx` module:

 .. js ::

- // Dojo 1.7 (AMD)
  require(["dojo/_base/fx", "dojo/fx"], function(fx, coreFx){
     // write your code here
  });